 ReuseMetaInformation represents the description information needed in the context of reuse.
 For example a specific entity is only a short-time solution that is not intended to be reused.
 Also a specific entity can only be reused for specific model ranges (that are not reflected in the product model).
-This kind of information can be stored in this information.

-information : String [1]
+• information : String [1]